Rui Hirokami

 Rui Hirokami (廣上 瑠依, Hirokami Rui) is a Japanese badminton player who specializes in women's doubles.
-Partnering with Yuna Kato, she reached a career-high world ranking of No. 18 on 23 May 2023.
+Partnering with Sayaka Hobara, she reached a career-high world ranking of No. 11.
 They won their first BWF World Tour title at the Indonesia Masters Super 100 and were runners-up at three Super 300 tournaments: the Taipei Open, the Korea Masters, and the Orléans Masters.
 Hirokami was also a member of the Japanese team that won a bronze medal at the Asia Team Championships.
-In March 2025, she transferred to the Yonex badminton team and formed a new partnership with Sayaka Hobara.
+In March 2025, she transferred to the Yonex badminton team.

 Career

 2022: First World Tour title and world No. 25 ranking

 In 2022, Rui Hirokami partnered with Yuna Kato in women's doubles.
 On the BWF World Tour, they finished as runners-up at the Super 300 Taipei Open and the Super 100 Canada Open.
 They won their first BWF World Tour title at the Indonesia Masters Super 100, defeating compatriots Rena Miyaura and Ayako Sakuramoto in the final.
 Hirokami and Kato also won two International Challenge titles at the Mexican International and the Belgian International.
 That year, Hirokami contributed to Japan's bronze medal at the Asia Team Championships in Selangor.
 Starting the year unranked, they elevated their world ranking to No. 25 by 26 December 2022.